vatlab/vat-docs/content/Documentation/vtools Commands/admin.md

 Command `vtools admin --merge_samples` merges samples with the same names to a single sample.
 This command is used when genotypes of a sample are stored in several files (e.g. chromosome by chromosome, or seprate files for SNPs and Indels resulting from the Illumina pipeline) and are imported as separate samples.
 These samples should be merged together because otherwise number of samples in the variant tools project will not match number of physical samples, and lead to erronous results during analysis.
 Because this command merge samples by names, samples to be merged should be renamed to have the same names if needed.

-(:toggleexample Examples: Merge samples with same names:) All our samples have different names now so we have to rename one of them in order to merge it with another sample,
+<details><summary> Examples: Merge samples with same names</summary> All our samples have different names now so we have to rename one of them in order to merge it with another sample,

     % vtools admin --rename_samples 'sample_name = "max_gt"' SAMP3